impiaaa/Blender-RSD-Plugin/README.md

 Just adding a few corrections here and there :

 * Scale Factor is now used when exporting.
+* Corrected an error where using "smooth"/Gouraud shading with vertex paint resulted in a corrupt .MAT file

 # Blender-RSD-Plugin
 A Blender Plug-in for Exporting Models in PlayStation SDK RSD Format.